 CV of Sophie Haesen

-Expertise/ Research field: Sophie Haesen is a PhD student with a background in medicine and epidemiology.
+Dr. Sophie Haesen has a background in medicine and epidemiology.
 Her fields of interest are prison health (which is the topic of her PhD project) and questions around the end of life, such as assisted suicide and palliative care.